HSS8003 : Dissertation Preparation

 Assessment Rationale And Relationship

-The assessment will build a portfolio of critical reflections that will assess researchers' ability to identify, interrogate and adapt study strategies to more effectively and efficiently conduct their dissertation.
-In doing so, the reflective portfolio appropriately assesses student development in relation to the previously stated learning outcomes
+The assessment will consists of a critical reflection that will assess researchers' ability to identify, interrogate and adapt study strategies to more effectively and efficiently conduct their dissertation.
+In doing so, the critical reflection appropriately assesses student development in relation to the previously stated learning outcomes

 A formative assessment will give students the opportunity to practice and receive feedback ahead of the summative assessment.